OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Motivation

-In addition to the above two objectives, it is also advisable for evaluation methods to incorporate several other beneficial characteristics, such as addressing ambiguous labeling \cite{TaPR} and providing early detection reward \cite{RP/RR}.
+In addition to the above two objectives, it is also advisable for a universal evaluator to incorporate several other beneficial characteristics, such as addressing ambiguous labeling \cite{TaPR} and providing early detection reward \cite{RP/RR}.
 Further exploration of evaluator characteristics will be discussed in the context of special scenario dataset experiments in Section \ref{sec:4}.